RevenueCat/docs/docs/tools/targeting/targeting-by-placement.md

 You can always create additional Placements in future releases of your app.
 :::

-When your app uses the getOfferingsbyPlacement method, we'll return the Offering to be displayed for that customer at that Placement, letting you display unqiue paywalls based on the customer journey.
+When your app fetches Offerings by Placement, we'll return the Offering to be displayed for that customer at that Placement, letting you display unqiue paywalls based on the customer journey.

-## Fetching Offerings by Placement

-[to be added]

-Points to cover

-1. Method to call, w/ sample code for doing so
-2. What happens when there is no specified Offering for that Placement for the requesting customer
-3. Expecting and handling a null value (When using No Offering)
-4. Reaffirming that strings must be identical between the app and the Dashboard

 ## Creating Targeting Rules for Placements